filecoin-project/filecoin-docs/docs/mine/mining.md

 * A **termination fee:** is a penalty that a miner incurs when a sector is voluntarily or involuntarily terminated and is removed from the network.

 **Consensus fault slashing** is the penalty that a miner incurs for committing consensus faults.
 This penalty is applied to miners that have acted maliciously against the network’s consensus functionality.

+### Window PoSt checks

+PoSt (Proof-of-Spacetime) window checks are done to regularly ensure that miners are continuing to host their required sectors as normal.
+These checks are performed in 24 hour intervals on the network.
+For each day a miner is inactive it will receive a fault fee, continuing until the associated wallet is empty and the miner is removed from the network.
+In the case of a faulted sector, there will be an additional sector penalty added immediately following the fault fee.